Dipsingh/dipsingh.github.io/_posts/2022-12-28-Sibyl-Routing-Protocol-Evaluation.md

 Now we aren't going to fix human behavior anytime soon.
 However, purely from an analytical perspective, for us to be able to quantify things, many times, we need to rely on modeling and simulation.
 But often, those frameworks don't exist.
-One such area was quantifying routing protocol implementation behavior for a given topology until [Sibyl Framework]( https://compunet.ing.uniroma3.it/assets/publications/Caiazzi-Scazzariello-Sibyl.pdf) came out to help us.
+One such area was quantifying routing protocol implementation behavior for a given topology until [Sibyl]( https://compunet.ing.uniroma3.it/assets/publications/Caiazzi-Scazzariello-Sibyl.pdf) came out to help us.
 At a high level, It proposes various metrics to measure routing protocol implementation, allows you to spin up the topology of a given size with a given protocol implementation, and then measures those metrics for a given failure.